I was the new kid on the block.

-OK that escalated quickly!
-The disagreement has moved into another level and someone wants blood.
+Well, that escalated quickly!
+The disagreement has moved to another level and someone wants blood.
 They are messing with my world and I’m mad and I’m not going to take it anymore.

 This is ground zero, the centre of destruction.
 Someone has decided that the scorched earth policy of Stalin and Hitler has given them a role model of how to end this conflict.